comaps/website/content/support/tts-may-not-work-while-app-is-on-the-background/index.md

   order: 20
 ---

-In order to enable voice instructions while OM is running in the background, open your device's Settings, tap Accessibility and then “Select to Speak -> Settings”.
+In order to enable voice instructions while CoMaps is running in the background, open your device's Settings, tap Accessibility and then “Select to Speak -> Settings”.
 At the top, turn on the option “Read in the background”.